Why Most Indian HNIs Cannot Buy UK Property Directly

 TCS at 20% on property

 20% collected upfront by the bank on property remittances exceeding Rs 10 lakh.
-Exclusive of the remittance: your account needs to hold the property amount plus the TCS.
+Exclusive of the remittance: the account needs to hold the property amount plus the TCS.
 Capital blocked until ITR refund is processed.

-No external borrowing
+No external financing

-FEMA prohibits Indian residents from borrowing abroad for overseas property.
-Self-funded acquisition only.
-Product finance structures available to non-resident investors are not available to Indian residents.
+FEMA prohibits Indian residents from borrowing abroad for overseas property, so acquisition must be self-funded.
+The currency-borrowing and product-finance structures that improve returns for non-resident investors are not available to Indian residents.

 Prashanth Prabhu, Founder · 29k Asset Management